Eceptonsu/evan.shi/LEGAL.md

 ## Website Content
 All rights reserved by Evan Shi.
 Reproductions without permission are forbidden.

+This website represents my **personal opinion** and, unless otherwise specified, is not endorsed by parties that I involve with.

 | Work                                                   | License        | Changes
 |:-------------------------------------------------------|:---------------|:-
 | Photo by [Jeremy Bishop][jb]                           | [Unsplash]     | Liquify filter, blur